The selection process for our annual graduate intake involves a number of stages and runs over several months.

 Candidates who progress to Stage 3 of the process will be required to complete a one way video interview.

 The one way video interview provides the committee with a more rounded view of candidates, including how they think on their feet and how they present themselves.

 Stage 4: Assessment Centres

-Interviews, group exercises, a further written exercise and cognitive retest take place in Canberra.
+Assessment Centres, including interviews, group exercises and a further written exercise take place in Canberra.
 We cover domestic (but not international) travel expenses incurred in attending the interview.

 Before attending the interview, candidates must also complete an on-line behavioural profile (psychometric) test.
 The test is not determinative, but contributes to the selection committee's assessment of a candidate's 'fit' for the job.

-Short-listed candidates are invited to Canberra a day before their interview schedule usually in groups of five.
+Short-listed candidates are invited to Canberra usually in groups up to twelve.
 Interviewees will be asked to complete the department's security clearance forms to bring with them on their interview day.